 - A 35-year-old man with an older pickup truck pulls up.
 He’s wearing light-colored work pants and a blue t-shirt.
 He pulls up and casually gets out of his truck, only 10 feet from you.
 He has a wallet in his hands and his eyes are focused on the gas pump next to his truck

 - A 20-year-old man appears from behind the convenience store.
 He’s wearing jeans and a dark, oversized jacket.
 He is walking briskly towards you, glancing around as he picks up speed.
 His hands are under his jacket and all of a sudden you find him less than 10 feet away

-In both of these situations, your situational awareness should allow you to evaluate each man’s characteristics, clothing, gear, and demeanor and decide that one is a Average Joe, filling up his truck with gas, and that for the other you need to be ready to go for your concealed weapon.
+In both of these situations, your situational awareness should allow you to recognize and evaluate each man’s characteristics, clothing, gear, and demeanor, and decide one is an Average Joe, filling up his truck with gas, and for the other you need to be ready if the situation escalates.
 Why?
 You evaluated the situation and made decisions based on: